 - Linen thread is used because it is stronger than cotton thread and the glue used must withstand solvents.

-It is clear that the key to excellent artists’ brushes is selecting the finest hairs, excellent craftsmanship, and with the Winsor & Newton Series 7, Kolinsky Sable Brushes it also speaks of a very long history that started in 1866 by the order of Queen Victoria herself.
+It is clear that the key to excellent artists’ brushes is selecting the finest hairs, excellent craftsmanship, and with the Winsor & Newton Series 7, Kolinsky Sable Brushes also speak of a very long history that started in 1866 by the order of Queen Victoria herself.